• Skip to primary navigation

 What To Look For When Purchasing a Leather Backpack

-The idea of purchasing a new leather backpack should be exciting and joyful; but no matter how you look at it; it can also be a daunting task.
+The idea of purchasing a new leather backpack should be exciting and joyful, but no matter how you look at it, it can also be a daunting task.
 Where do you even start nowadays?
 Your mind probably wanders back to the days of carrying your first backpack when you were a kid heading off to school sporting that brand-new LL Bean bag with your initials monogrammed on the exterior, or maybe that Jansport that everyone in the country had at some point.

 But a great leather backpack is in a league of its own.
 It’s a conversation starter and a piece that will turn heads all while being one of the first things you pick up every morning to tackle the day.
 Buying one is a sign of progress and growth, so let’s dive into how to pick out the perfect one for you!

-This list will touch on seven categories to help you make a better decision.
+We also enlisted Michael Batson, Vice President of Northstar Leathers, to get his take on seven categories to help you make a better decision.

 [Related: The 5 Best Leather Backpacks for Men]